pirovc/genome_updater/README.md

 ## Details

-With genome_updater you can download and keep several snapshots of a certain sub-set of the genomes repository, without redundancy and with incremental track of changes:
+- with genome_updater you can download and keep several snapshots of a certain sub-set of the genomes repository, without redundancy and with incremental track of changes
 - genome_updater runs on a working directory (defined with `-o`) and creates a snapshot (`-b`) of refseq and/or genbank (`-d`) genome repositories based on selected organism groups (`-g`) and/or taxonomic ids (`-S`/`-T`) with the desired files type(s) (`-f`)
 - filters can be applied to refine the selection: RefSeq category (`-c`), assembly level (`-l`), dates (`-D`/`-E`), custom filters (`-F`), top assemblies (`-P`/`-A`), GTDB [3] compatible sequences (`-z`).
 - the repository can updated (e.g. after some days) with only incremental changes. genome_updater will identify previous files and update the working directory with the most recent versions, keeping track of all changes and just downloading/removing what is necessary